 Ninebot Segway E22E Electric Scooter Review: Final Verdict

-Hopefully this Ninebot Segway E22E electric scooter review helped you out and make an informed decision about whether to buy this or not.
-If you wan to look at similar electric scooters in this price range then go to Pure Electric.
+- Hopefully this Ninebot Segway E22E electric scooter review helped you out and make an informed decision about whether to buy this or not.
+If you wan to look at similar electric scooters in this price range then go to Pure Electric or the Segway Store.

 As described, its actually a much better product that the pictures would suggest, strong, durable and easy to use - this product represents a proper job in my opinion, not just a cheap thing designed to fly off the shelves then disappoint consumers.
 The front electronic brake is really affective.
 Its a bit of a bone shaker over the bumps, but I expect all non suspension scooters are the same